geofias/bioswale-flood-mitigation-rio-juan-diaz/README.md

-# Bioswale Suitability for Flood Mitigation in Rio Juan Díaz Basin
+# Bioswale Suitability for Flood Mitigation in Rio Juan Díaz Basin, Panama

 This project aims to evaluate the suitability of the Rio Juan Díaz basin in Panama for implementing bioswales as a flood mitigation strategy.
 Bioswales, which are landscape elements designed to concentrate and convey stormwater runoff while promoting infiltration and reducing flooding, can play a crucial role in reducing flood risk.
 By using advanced geospatial analysis in ArcGIS Pro, this project provides a comprehensive analysis of the area's flood and landslide susceptibility to create a model for bioswale suitability.